Stress at Work

 With the consequences of the global Covid 19 pandemic, you may be wishing there were better ways to manage stress at work and that there was more support around you.

 A Healthy Workplace

 Perhaps your workplace needs a little nudge – it’s in everyone’s interests to have a healthy workplace.
 You might realise that you’re not alone in feeling swamped with stress.
 Getting together in a group to discover ways to deal with stress might help.

-‘Mental health disorders are the most common work-related ill health problem, according to research published this week in the scientific journal Occupational Medicine.
+‘Mental health disorders are the most common work-related ill health problem, according to research published in the scientific journal Occupational Medicine.
 Musculoskeletal disorders, such as back and limb pain, are the second most frequently reported health complaint.’

 The Mindfulness Group Courses I run bring together individuals from all walks of life.
 Parents, Gps, lawyers, nurses, business-owners, the retired and students have all learned to manage stress with mindfulness.

 Here is a good article about how we learn more when we learn together.